bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials2.md

 $$-(I+\Delta)^2 u+l\cdot u +\nu u^2-u^3 = 0$$

 with Neumann boundary conditions.
-This full example is in the file `example/SH2d-fronts.jl`.
+The full example is in the file `example/SH2d-fronts.jl`.
 This example is also treated in the MATLAB package [pde2path](http://www.staff.uni-oldenburg.de/hannes.uecker/pde2path/).
 We use a Sparse Matrix to express the operator $L_1=(I+\Delta)^2$.

 ```@example sh2dFD
-using DiffEqOperators, Parameters
+using DiffEqOperators
 using BifurcationKit, Plots, SparseArrays
 import LinearAlgebra: I, norm
 const BK = BifurcationKit